 Like any investment, putting your money into Cardano isn’t risk-free.
 Here are some serious drawbacks of investing in Cardano:

-❌ Cardano is still developing:
+❌ Cardano is still in development:

-Though Cardano is known as the academic blockchain that has undergone essential review and testing, the truth is that Cardano is still developing, and is developing slowly.
+Though Cardano is known as the ‘academic blockchain’ that has undergone essential review and testing, the truth is that Cardano is still developing, and is developing slowly.

 ❌ Cardano wants to implement a voting system: